mm6/InternetOfThingsCourse/projects/project1/SimpleHTTPClient.md

 // We need the location of waiting server.
 // Using localhost would be a mistake.
-// The Photon treats localhost as itself.
+// The Argon treats localhost as itself.

 // Examine your own machine to find its IP address. byte serverIP[] = { 192, 168, 1, 2 };